antimof/UxPlay/README.md

    (Some choices of audiosink might not work on your system.)

 **-as 0**  (or just **-a**) suppresses playing of streamed audio, but displays streamed video.

+**-ao x.y** adds an audio offset time in (decimal) seconds to Audio-only (ALAC) streams to allow synchronization of sound playing on the UxPlay server with video on the client.
+In the AirPlay Legacy mode used by UxPlay, the client cannot obtain audio latency information from the server, and appears to assume a latency of about 5 seconds.
+This can be corrected with offset values such as `-ao 5` or ``-ao 4.9``.
+The -ao option accepts values of the offset between 0 and 10 seconds, as a decimal number which it converts to a whole number of milliseconds.

 **-ca _filename_** provides a file (where _filename_ can include a full path) used for output of "cover art" (from Apple Music, _etc._,) in audio-only ALAC mode.
 This file is overwritten with the latest cover art as